ericmoritz/arbeiter/README.md

     job = Arbeiter(["127.0.0.1:22133"], "input", handler)
     job.run()

-This is as simple as it gets.
-We set up a data handler for the input queue.

-All the handler does is stuff the data into the "output" queue.
+This listens for items being pushed into the "input" queue and then forwards them to the output queue.

+To publish an item into the queue:

+    job.push("Hello, World!")

 ## handler(a, data)